-The Association had the following shares outstanding at December 31, 2016:
+The Association had the following shares outstanding at December 31, 2017:

 Shares Outstanding

 Class Protected Number gregate r Value

-B Common/Nonvoting Yes 580 \$ 3
+B Common/Nonvoting Yes 576 \$ 3

-C Common/Voting No 474,547 2,373
+C Common/Voting No 483,730 2,418

-C Participation Certificates/Nonvoting No 16,236 81
+C Participation Certificates/Nonvoting No 17,734 89

-Total Capital Stock
+Total Capital Stock •

-and Participation Certificates 491,363 \$ 2,457
+and Participation Certificates 502,040 \$ 2,510

 Protected common stock and participation certificates are retired at par or face value in the normal course of business.
-At-risk common stock and participation certificates are retired at the sole discretion of the Board at book value not to exceed par or face amounts, provided the minimum capital adequacy standards established by the Board are met determined by the Board.
-At the end of any fiscal year, if the retained earnings accounts otherwise would be less than the minimum amount determined by the Board as necessary to maintain adequate capital reserves to meet the commitments of the Association, the Association shall apply earnings for the year to the unallocated retained earnings account in such amounts as may be determined necessary by the Board.
-Unallocated retained earnings are maintained for each borrower to permit liquidation on a patronage basis.
+At-risk common stock and participation certificates are retired at the sole discretion of the Board at book value not to exceed par or face amounts, provided the minimum capital adequacy standards established by the Board are met.